MichaelTA0111/ELE3001-FYP-BEng/doc/meetings.md

 - MA to set up a project repository on GitLab for documentation and developmental work.
 - MA to set up the network connection on the Morello board.

-### Friday 21<sup>st</sup> October 2022 (11am) – MA/SSH/TS
+### Friday 21<sup>st</sup> October 2022 (11am) – MA/SSH/PT
 Discussion:
 - MA explained progress is almost complete for setup of PC, the only exception being investigating into an IDE.
 - MA enquired about the health and safety form.
 SSH said that everything is low risk and computer based
 - SSH asked for the plan on testing the packet processing applications.
-TS explained that the details are not yet certain and will depend on the resulting applications.
+PT explained that the details are not yet certain and will depend on the resulting applications.
 SSH suggested the use of a traffic generator.
 - MA referred SSH to the Gantt chart and risks/unknowns documents that he created and uploaded to the GitLab repository.
 - MA explained that he has compiled some simple CHERI PureCap applications on the Morello board.
-- TS mentioned the 4-parties communicating with respect to this project.
+- PT mentioned the 4-parties communicating with respect to this project.
-- TS asked if SSH wanted to meet with the DSbD program/Digital Catapult team.
+- PT asked if SSH wanted to meet with the DSbD program/Digital Catapult team.
 SSH was interested but did not guarantee attendance for every meeting.

 Actions:
 - MA to send SSH completed health and safety form.
 - SSH to provide feedback on the Gantt chart and risks/unknowns documents.
-- TS to forward a meeting invitation to SSH with the DSbD program team.
+- PT to forward a meeting invitation to SSH with the DSbD program team.
 - MA to attempt to set up an IDE on the PC.
 - MA to create another C program to help develop programming skills in that language.
 - MA to investigate the current usability of the DPDK framework on CHERI-enabled architecture.